-I’ve become obsessed with Portugal in the past few years, clocking up six trips in the last few years alone.
 Planning your trip to Portugal and not sure where to start?
 Use this step-by-step Portugal itinerary packed with everything you need to know to plan the perfect trip.

 So you’re travelling to Portugal and are looking for the perfect Portugal itinerary?

-This one week in Portugal destination guide will help you plan your getaway: complete with a day-by-day itinerary of places to see, things to do and where to stay for each destination.
+This one week in Portugal guide will help you plan your getaway: complete with a day-by-day itinerary of places to see, things to do and where to stay for each destination.

 Don’t get me started talking about Portugal.
 Each trip I’ve taken (ten, but who’s counting) to this striking country has made me appreciate it just that little bit more.

+It might be small, but Portugal is both fiercely proud and boasts a unique culture that is guaranteed to have you coming back for more.
 So much so that it’s a running joke with my buddies that if I ever disappear off the radar, Portugal will be the first place that they look.

-Portugal Itinerary Day 1: Porto
+Portugal Itinerary Days 1-2: Porto

 Beautiful Porto sits at the end of the Rio Douro, an enchanting maze of hilly streets, the houses and shops clustered around narrow walkways begging for you to get lost in.

 Lisbon may well be making a name for itself as one of the coolest destinations in Europe but Porto should not be overlooked.
+In fact I *may* just prefer it to the capital… just.

 This effortlessly endearing city boasts a relatively quiet and easily walkable center, which includes the UNESCO heritage Ribeira District.